aadimiro/Rubik/rubiks-cube-app/README.md

 ## Future Enhancements

+- Implement learning mode to help beginners solve the cube
 - Implement solving algorithms in the `solver.py` file.
-- Add user authentication and save cube states.
 - Enhance the 3D rendering with more interactive features.

 ## License